Our House

 - A natural nut oil insecticide -

-Summary: Neem oil is made from the nut of the tropical neem tree.
-Neem oil is an effective, low toxicity alternative to conventional garden insecticides for many leaf-feeding pests.
+Summary: Neem oil is extracted from the nut of the tropical neem tree.
+Neem oil insecticide contains the chemical azadirachtin which is an effective, low toxicity alternative to conventional garden insecticides for many leaf-feeding pests.

 Jack DeAngelis, PhD